Winter Storm Warning issued for Upper Tanana Valley and the Fortymile Country by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-09 12:00:00 PST Expires: 2022-12-10 00:00:00 PST Urgency: Future Severity: Moderate Certainty: Possible Instruction: Monitor the latest forecasts for updates on this situation.
-Target Area: Upper Hood River Valley WINTER STORM WATCH IN EFFECT FROM FRIDAY AFTERNOON THROUGH FRIDAY EVENING WINTER STORM WARNING WILL EXPIRE AT 3 PM PST THIS AFTERNOON * WHAT...Heavy snow possible.
-Total snow accumulations of 3 to 6 inches possible. * WHERE...Upper Hood River Valley. * WHEN...From Friday afternoon through Friday evening. * IMPACTS...Plan on slippery road conditions.
+Effective: 2022-12-13 00:00:00 CST Expires: 2022-12-14 00:00:00 CST Urgency: Future Severity: Moderate Certainty: Possible Instruction: Monitor the latest forecasts for updates on this situation.
+Target Area: Lincoln; Lyon; Murray; Pipestone WINTER STORM WATCH IN EFFECT FROM LATE MONDAY NIGHT THROUGH TUESDAY EVENING * WHAT...Heavy mixed precipitation possible.
+Total snow accumulations of up to two inches and ice accumulations of one tenth to three tenths of an inch possible.
+Winds could gust as high as 45 mph. * WHERE...In Minnesota, Lincoln, Lyon, Murray and Pipestone Counties.
+In South Dakota, Brookings County. * WHEN...From late Monday night through Tuesday evening. * IMPACTS...Power outages and tree damage are possible due to the ice.
+Travel could be difficult.
 The hazardous conditions could impact the morning or evening commute.

 weather.gov